aikarpe/hld_ift_analysis_helpers/how_to_use.md

-scan_001/ (and similarly named folders): contain individual scans performed during experiment conc_0.0000/ (and similarly named folders): contain images for an individual measuement processed/: contains processed data data_processed.json: this is a processed data.json file log_digest/: folder containing human readable extracts from raw log file
+scan_001/ (and similarly named folders): contain individual scans performed during experiment conc_0.0000/ (and similarly named folders): contain images for an individual measuement processed/: contains processed data data_processed.json: this is a processed data.json file; as of now original data.json is modified to include offline generated ift values log_digest/: folder containing human readable extracts from raw log file
 _LOG_CMDS_: human readable list of commands sent to opentron
 _LOG_URLS_: human readable list of urls for all requests to opentron